 Capitalisation Capital structure 1.
 It is a quantitative concept.
 1. It is a qualitative concept.
-7 2.
+A 2.
 In narrow sense, it is the total amount of 2.
 In a narrow sense, it is the make up of the capital raised through shares, debentures, capitalisation i.e. shares, debentures, bonds, bonds, loans and retained earnings. loans etc. 3.
 In a broad sense, it refers to the 3.
 In a broad sense, it is the part of determination of the total needs of capital, its capitalisation It determines the ratio in which structure and arrangement of funds.
 It the total capital is contributed by different includes capital structure in itself. sources.

-- 4. It is classified as over capitalisation and 4.
-It may be high geared or low geared. under capitalisation - 5.
-It is mainly influenced by the internal requirements of the company - 5.
-It is mainly influenced by external forces such market conditions. investors' as psychology, government policies etc.
+4. It is classified as over capitalisation and 4.
+It may be high geared or low geared. under capitalisation 5.
+It is mainly influenced by the internal 5.
+It is mainly influenced by external forces requirements of the company such as market conditions, investors' psychology, government policies etc.

-Importance of capital structure
+Importance of capital structure with excelle